 VNS therapy aims to reduce the number, length, and severity of seizures.
 For some people, their seizures become much less frequent, for some it may reduce their seizures a little, and for others it has no effect.
 VNS therapy may reduce the length or intensity of seizures, but this does not happen for everyone.
 It may also reduce the time it takes to recover after a seizure.
-It is unlikely to completely stop seizures and it does not 'cure' epilepsy.
+It is possible to completely stop some seizures but it does not 'cure' epilepsy.

-The effect of VNS therapy may not happen straightaway; it can take up to two years for it to have an effect on someone's seizures.
-It is used alongside anti-epileptic drugs (AEDs) not instead of them.
-However, if VNS therapy works, it may be possible to reduce a person's AEDs over time.
+The effect of VNS therapy may not happen straightaway; it can take up to a year for it to have an effect on someone's seizures.
+It is used alongside anti-seizure medications (ASMs) not instead of them.
+However, if VNS therapy works, it may be possible to reduce a person's ASMs over time.